cdoublev/css/README.md

   - *owner node*: `ownerNode` (`HTMLElement`, optional, default: `null`)
   - *parent CSS rule*: `parentRule` (`CSSRule`, optional, default: `null`)

-A declaration entry in `declarations` should be a plain object associated to its property `name`.
-This object should have the following properties:
+A declaration entry in `declarations` must be a plain object associated to its property `name`.
+This object must have the following properties:

   - `name`: `String`
   - `value`: `String`